 Chase could do alright with an older dog in the home, but high energy dogs and noisy dogs scare the daylights out of him.
 He definitely does NOT like other cats.

 Chase does OK with children who have been taught proper play techniques but young children make him nervous.
 He would not be happy with loud noises, babies / toddlers.
 So if you have children they should be 10 years of age or older.

 Chase is neutered, vaccinated, and microchipped.
 He was tested for FeLV / FIV and tested negative.

-If you have the experience and time to love Freddy – please fill out our Adoption Interest form https://bengalrescue.org/adopt/adoption-interest/
+If you think you have the experience, resources, and commitment to offer Chase his permanent and forever home, please fill out our Adoption Application: https://bengalrescue.org/adopt/adoption-application/